Get help now Make a donation

 • The different parts of your identity may have memories or experiences that conflict with each other.

-• You might not feel like you have control over when different parts of your identity take over.
+• You might have no control over when different parts of take over.

-• You may experience amnesia, which means you don't remember what happens when another part of your identity is in control.
+• You might have no memory of what happens when another part of your identity is in control.
+This is called amnesia.

 Do I have multiple personalities?

-For more information about coping with dissociation, see our page on self-care.
+For more information, see our page on self-care for dissociation.

 Depersonalisation or derealisation disorder